aarushi50/Data-Analytics-Projects/README.md

 ### About This Github Repository

-This repo serves as a comprehensive showcase of my analytical skills, techniques, and insights derived from various datasets.
-It includes a range of projects that demonstrate proficiency in data cleaning, exploratory data analysis, visualization, and advanced data anlysis using tools such as Python, PowerBI, and SQL.
-These projects cover diverse domains such as sales analytics,fraud analytics, and market trend analysis, reflecting a versatile skill set.
-Interactive dashboards and detailed analysis reports are included to provide a visual representation of findings, enhancing the storytelling aspect of data.
-This collection not only illustrates technical expertise but also the capability to solve real-world problems through data-driven decision-making.
+This repository showcases a collection of data analytics and security analytics projects that reflect both my established analytics background and my ongoing transition into cybersecurity.
+The projects demonstrate practical experience in data preparation, exploratory analysis, KPI design, dashboarding, trend analysis, and executive-level reporting.

+Included work spans vulnerability risk analysis, reporting, fraud analytics, and business intelligence, using tools such as Google Sheets, Python, SQL, Power BI, and Tableau.
+Several projects are designed to simulate real-world security operations scenarios, focusing on how security data is analyzed, prioritized, and communicated to support risk-aware decision-making.

+Dashboards, analysis files, and executive summary reports are included to highlight not only technical skills, but also the ability to translate security data into clear, actionable insights for stakeholders.